eejdoowad/Chip8/README.md

 Written in C with SDL2 and supports windows, unix (tested on ubuntu/mac), and the web (via emscripten)

-# License

-MIT Licensed.
-See License.md for details

 # Online Demo

 Online demo: http://eejdoowad.github.io/Chip8/ (controls are '2', 'q', 'z', 'x')